 Joint accounts, like credit cards, will affect both of your scores

 If you have a poor score and your wife has a good one, you don't get to use hers when applying for credit.
-Worse yet, your bad FICO score may land you in the doghouse when you're ready to buy a car or a home.
-Most mortgage lenders will check both of your FICO scores when evaluating your loan application.
-Even if your wife's good score would qualify her for a loan with a good interest rate, your bad score may mean that, as a couple, you would only qualify for a loan at a worse interest rate.
+Worse yet, your bad FICO Score may land you in the doghouse when you're ready to buy a car or a home.
+Most mortgage lenders will check both of your FICO Scores when evaluating your loan application.
+Even if your spouse's good score would qualify her/him for a loan with a good interest rate, your bad score may mean that, as a couple, you would only qualify for a loan at a worse interest rate.
 If your score is very bad, you may not qualify at all.

 Just because you have a bad FICO Score doesn't mean your wife will love you any less.
 In fact, you now have someone who can help you figure out the habits you'll need to build to get your credit in good standing.
 Since your wife has a good score, she's already demonstrating the practices you need to work on, such as always paying your bills on time, keeping the balances on your credit cards at a reasonable level and only applying for credit when you really need it.

 Until you get your FICO Score up to par, you may still be able to get good rates on loans or other types of credit.
 The trick is for your wife to apply individually for the time being.
 Believe me, this won't be the only time you rely on your wife to save the day!
 As time passes and your FICO Score improves, you'll be able to carry your share of your family's credit responsibilities.